mathewpareles/Quantum-Simulation/README.md

-We solve both of these equations using the same quantum circuits.
-In the paper, we talk about extending these simulations to the Inviscid Burger's Equation and other PDEs in general.
+One can solve both of these equations using the same quantum circuits, and we talk about extending these simulations to the Inviscid Burger's Equation and other PDEs in general.